Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 All that needs to happen is to:

+0. Test framework calls sync script, ensures recordings are present in a cloned assets repo locally.
 1. Start the test proxy with storage context set to cloned assets repo (details forthcoming)
-2. Adjust the provided "file path" to the recording within the asset repo.
+2. Adjust the provided "file path" to the recording within the asset repo if necesssary.
+3. Profit.

-If you were invoking the test-proxy as a docker image, the difference in initilization is as easy as:
+If you were invoking the test-proxy as a docker image, the difference in initialization is as easy as:

 ### Old